Jury gets R. Kelly’s child pornography and trial-fixing case

 “They throw around labels like sex predator,” she said about prosecutors.
 “Labels and sweeping generalizations are distractions meant for you to lose your humanity for this man.”

-She described Kelly as a flawed genius who has had only “functional illiteracy” since childhood and was ill-equipped to navigate his celebrity and fortune.
+She described Kelly as a flawed genius who was functionally illiterate since childhood and was ill-equipped to navigate his celebrity and fortune.
 She said having been abused as a child also deeply affected him.

 Bonjean said some witnesses who testified with immunity hadn’t come to the courthouse in Chicago, Kelly’s hometown, to tell the unvarnished truth.